matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **1. Why would a developer choose to store source code in Cloud Source Repositories?**

 - To reduce work.
-Cloud Source Repositories manages the hosting infrastructure for you.
+- Cloud Source Repositories manages the hosting infrastructure for you.
 - To keep code private to a GCP project.
-Cloud Source Repositories integrates with Google Cloud IAM.
+- Cloud Source Repositories integrates with Google Cloud IAM.

 ### Deployment: Infrastructure as code

 **Deployment Manager**

 - Provides repeatable deployments.
-- Create a .yaml template describing your environment and use Deployment Manager to create resources.
+- Create a `.yaml` template describing your environment and use Deployment Manager to create resources.

 #### Quiz

 **1. What is the advantage of putting event-driven components of your application into Cloud Functions?**

 - Cloud Functions handles scaling these components seamlessly.
-Your code executes whenever an event triggers it, no matter whether it happens rarely or many times per second.
-That means you don't have to provision compute resources to handle these operations.
+- Your code executes whenever an event triggers it, no matter whether it happen rarely or many times per second.
+- That means you don't have to provision compute resources to handle these operations.

 ### Monitoring: Proactive instrumentation